mekowalski/streams-client/NOTES.md

       - Not certain how to fix this yet

     - [x] Controlled Element: for `<input />` for title and description inputs
-  4. [] Submit Form: get a CB that recognizes a form being submitted in order to create New Stream
+  4. [x] Submit Form: get a CB that recognizes a form being submitted in order to create New Stream
     - User will want to click a button to create a stream, or do what the form is supposed to do
     - helper method: `onSubmit()`
+  5. [] Validate Form Inputs